masum184e/handbook/rest-api-design.md

 | **End User (Indirect)**              | May not interact with the API directly but uses applications built with it.
 Their feedback affects future API changes.      | A customer using a food delivery app that consumes restaurant APIs.              |
 | **Business Stakeholders**            | Focus on ROI, market fit, pricing, and competitive edge.
 Want the API to support business goals.                            | A CEO or investor looking to monetize the API via subscriptions or partnerships. |

+## HTTP Request
+1. `GET`
+- Status Codes:
+  - 200 OK: The request was successful, and the data is returned.
+  - 404 Not Found: The resource was not found.
+2. `POST`
+- Status Codes:
+  - 201 Created: A new resource was successfully created.
+  - 400 Bad Request: Invalid input or missing parameters.

+3. `PUT` and `PATCH`
+- Status Codes:
+  - 200 OK: The resource was updated successfully.
+  - 404 Not Found: The resource was not found.
+  - 400 Bad Request: The request body is not valid.

+4. `DELETE`
+- Status Codes:
+  - 204 No Content: The resource was successfully deleted, and there is no content in the response body.
+  - 404 Not Found: The resource to delete was not found.

 ## HTTP Headers

 Headers are extra information sent with requests and responses.
 They help the client and server understand each other better.